Norwegian Wild Reindeer Pavilion – Viewpoint Snøhetta

 Year: 2011 (completion)

-The Viewpoint Snøhetta pavilion, view from south-east with the Dovrefjell mountain range in background.
+The Viewpoint Snøhetta pavilion, view from the south-east with the Dovrefjell mountain range in the background.
 Photo © Ketil Jacobsen

 Tverrfjellhytta, Norwegian Wild Reindeer Pavilion – Viewpoint Snøhetta

-What an exemplary design is, in architecture?
+What is an exemplary design, in architecture?
 In my humble opinion, most times it is a project in which complexity magically becomes simplicity.
 A piece of architecture which makes designers say “it was so simple, why didn’t I think of that?”.

 That’s exactly what came to my mind when I first saw this small observation pavilion designed by Snøhetta in a remote natural park in Norway.